Updated May 30, 2023

 The following are examples of value-added services that a business can provide:

 - Reservations: Let’s say you run a bed and breakfast.
-The value-added services you provide could be checking the availability on a particular day.
+Your value-added services could be checking availability on a particular day.

 - Ratings: Customers can see what others think of the product.

-- Opinions and blogs: Examples would be websites in the wellness and health categories, as well as crafts stores, where how-tos and information on a regular basis can make one identify with the brand and think of the store as a friend with whom you are having a conversation.
-This requires a person who will constantly update the blog and having a defunct blog is sometimes worse than having no blog at all.
+- Opinions and blogs: Examples would be websites in the wellness and health categories and crafts stores, where how-tos and information regularly can make one identify with the brand and think of the store as a friend with whom you are conversing.
+This requires a person who will constantly update the blog, and having a defunct blog is sometimes worse than having no blog at all.

 Note that most of the questions are intuitive and just guidelines.
 Eventually, you know what you want.
 Even if you are not a business that needs a website, you might want one now.
-That’s absolutely acceptable.
-These are simply points to consider if you are thinking about whether or not you need a website and if so, what kind.
+That’s acceptable.
+These are simply points to consider if you are considering whether you need a website and, if so, what kind.

 The Appy Way

-It’s late news for sure, but Applications, or Apps, have come to stay!
+It’s late news, but Applications, or Apps, have come to stay!
 And they, like businesses tend to do, are conglomerating.
 That means that if you have a small store that sells something, the likelihood is that one of the larger online retailers will have a spot for you.
-There are online stores specializing in furniture, books, hardware, household articles, groceries, you name it.
+There are online stores specializing in furniture, books, hardware, household articles, groceries; you name it.

-If you’re looking for branding of your own product, you might still want your own website.
+If you’re looking for your product’s branding, you might still want your own website.
 If you’re dealing with generic products or are a reseller or wholesaler, typing up with the app guys may make more sense.

 Another trend in the online shopping world is app-only sites.
 Several sites, such as Myntra.com, are app-only.
-This might be the direction that websites are going into, so you will need to factor that in as well, when you are thinking about and designing your website.
+This might be the direction that websites are going in, so you will need to factor that in when you are thinking about and designing your website.

 Mobile Friendly Website

 More and more online activity happens on mobile devices.
-So, whatever kind of website you decide to create, remember one thing: it needs to be mobile-friendly.
+So, whatever kind of website you create, remember one thing: it needs to be mobile-friendly.
 The best option for simple websites is to use templates that have mobile responsiveness built into them.
-Basically, it means that the website will show up in its best avatar across devices: be it mobile, tablet, desktop or laptop.
-The site figures out what resolution your screen is, and adjusts the menus and content appropriately.
+It means that the website will appear in its best avatar across devices: mobile, tablet, desktop, or laptop.
+The site determines your screen’s resolution and adjusts the menus and content appropriately.
 It’s important to note that it doesn’t just squish your website into your device—that would make multi-column websites nearly unreadable!
 It redesigns your website, making it easier to read.

-So if you want a website, even a basic landing page kind of website, go for one that is responsive: it’s getting cheaper by the day.
-Because if your website gets complex and you want to revert to a responsive design, it is going to be very time consuming.
+So if you want a website, even a basic landing page kind of website, go for a responsive one: it’s getting cheaper by the day.
+Because if your website gets complex and you want to revert to a responsive design, it will be very time-consuming.

 So, there you have it.
-Whether you’re a small business owner or a large one, whether you’re a generations-old company or a startup, you will need to navigate the world of digital marketing, websites, and mobile apps.
+Whether you’re a small business owner or a large one, a generation-old company or a startup, you must navigate the world of digital marketing, websites, and mobile apps.
 How you emerge from the other end largely depends on knowing yourself, your business, and the environment in which you perform the business.